Charles Keightley: Second World War

 In 1940, during the Second World War, he was appointed as Assistant Adjutant & Quartermaster General (chief administrative officer) of the 1st Armoured Division, then commanded by Major-General Roger Evans, during that division's deployment to France.
 After the evacuation from France the division reformed back in England.
-On 13 May 1941, Keightley, on promotion to the acting rank of brigadier, was given command of the 30th Armoured Brigade, part of the 11th Armoured Division, which by this time was commanded by Major-General Percy Hobart.
+On 13 May 1941, Keightley, on promotion to the acting rank of brigadier, was given command of the 30th Armoured Brigade, part of the 11th Armoured Division, which by this time was commanded by Major-General Percy Hobart, his former mentor.
 He was appointed an Officer of the Order of the British Empire in July 1941.

 In late December 1941 he was promoted to acting major-general to become Commandant of the Royal Armoured Corps Training Establishment.
 After only five months in this job he was briefly given command on 21 April 1942 of the 11th Armoured Division, which was then based in the United Kingdom and then on 19 May 1942 went to command the 6th Armoured Division and led it with distinction throughout the Tunisian Campaign, elements landing in French North Africa in November as part of Operation Torch.
 He was made a Companion of the Order of the Bath for his services in Tunisia and also was awarded the Legion of Merit by the United States government.
 His permanent rank was advanced from major to lieutenant colonel in September 1943 and again to colonel in April 1944.